Art of the Devil: Plot

-Furious, Boom enlists the aid of a black magic user to exact revenge on her ex-lover and his entire family, notably causing the second eldest son to shoot his girlfriend and his little sister before turning the gun on himself.
+Furious, Boom enlists the aid of a black magic shaman to exact revenge on her ex-lover, his friends (for the gang rape), and his entire family, notably causing the second eldest son to shoot his girlfriend and his little sister before turning the gun on himself.
+Prathan was found dead at his beach house by his latest mistress.

-After their deaths, Boom visits a temple and finds that if she donates coffins for the spirits, they will not bother her.
-She makes some offerings.
+After their deaths, Boom visits the shaman and learns that if she donates coffins equal to the number of victims for the spirits, they will not bother her.
+She makes some offerings at the temple as instructed by the shaman.
 While leaving the temple, she sees the ghosts of her victims in the back of a car and steps off of the sidewalk to get a better look, whereupon she is hit by a car.
 The resulting accident causes her to lose her baby.

-Prathan's first wife inherits his fortune.
+Prathan's first wife, Kamala inherits his fortune.
 She and her four children move into the house.
 Boom again uses black magic to kill this new family off.
 However, her motive this time is not for revenge, but in order to claim the inheritance.
 A young newspaper reporter becomes suspicious, so Boom arranges for his death, as well.
 Throughout this, the ghost of Boom's dead daughter is seen around the house.

-The story ends with only the youngest son and eldest daughter surviving the massacre.
+The story ends with only the youngest son, Bon and eldest daughter, Nan surviving the massacre.
 Boom voluntarily falls to her death from the roof of the hospital after seeing her daughter's ghost.